icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [ngx-translate-cut](https://github.com/bartholomej/ngx-translate-cut) - Angular pipe for cutting translations ✂️ 🌍 (plugin for `@ngx-translate`).
 * [ngx-signal-i18n](https://github.com/yagcioe/ngx-signal-i18n) - This package provides a typesafe and lazy-loaded internationalization (i18n) solution for Angular applications, built on top of signals for improved reactivity.
 It is compatible with zoneless Angular.
 * [@OGS-GmbH/ngx-translate](https://github.com/OGS-GmbH/ngx-translate) - A lightweight, REST-based Angular i18n library designed for seamless internationalization with minimal setup.
 It supports dynamic language switching & flexible translation management via RESTful APIs.
+* [angular-intlayer](https://www.npmjs.com/package/angular-intlayer) - This [intlayer](https://github.com/aymericzip/intlayer) package allows you to internationalize your Angular application.
+It provides context providers and hooks for Angular internationalization.

 #### Module Federation